JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 1. Reveal all your information publicly.
 2. Let Google close your account and remove all your apps.

 Luckily, there is a way to solve this in a Google- and privacy-friendly way by creating a new Google Play Console account.
-More details after information on my personal scenario!
+More details after information on / ranting about my personal scenario!

 ## Personal scenario